squid-cache/squid-cache.github.io/docs/ConfigExamples/Authenticate/Ntlm.md

 error code was NT_STATUS_OK (0x0)
 ```

-> ℹ️ both plaintext and challenge/response should return "succeeded".
+> :information_source: both plaintext and challenge/response should return "succeeded".
 If there is no "challenge/response" status returned then
 Samba was not built with "--with-winbind-auth-challenge" and cannot
 support ntlm authentication.